Ireneruru/MediCurator-Readthedocs/docs/source/sections/Data-Sources.rst

     public abstract boolean updated();
     public abstract String getKeyword();

-The function getSubsets() and getImage() is the most complicate because you should make use it to make the DICOMWeb and MediCurator unify.
+The function getSubsets() and getImage() is the most complicate because you should use it to make the DICOMWeb and MediCurator unify.

-Besides, you can some more classes, such as DICOMWebQuery to help you parse the API.
+Besides, you can add some more classes, such as DICOMWebQuery to help you parse the API.
 This is up to your coding style.